Jackson Hole Traveler - Visitor Guide

 Ongoing throughout the month:

-Wyoming Stargazing offers free, year-round, public stargazing events on Thursdays in the northwest corner of the Stilson parking lot off Hwy.
-390 and 22, behind the bus hut where there are no lights.
+• Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset at Rendezvous Park (R-Park) off of Rte.
+390, the Teton Village Rd.
 Astronomy educators use one of their large aperture telescopes to show you planets, stars, planetary nebulae, galaxies, and more.
+Please park in the main parking area and walk to the far side of the hill following the "Public Stargazing" signs.
+There is a $10/person recommended donation.
 There is no need to reserve your spot in advance; just come and go as you please.

 The Virginian Saloon offers "Live From The Virg" every Thursday acoustic sessions featuring Americana, Western and folk from 9-11 p.m.; no cover.
 On Fridays from 9-midnight listen to live music; Saturday nights feature rotating bands and DJs.